2024 Lobitos oil spill: Environmental impact

-The oil spill impacted various marine species such as turtles, dolphins, crabs, octopuses, and fish, with olive ridley sea turtles, classified as vulnerable, especially susceptible to mortality from contact with hydrocarbons.
+The oil spill affected various marine species such as turtles, dolphins, crabs, octopuses, and fish, with olive ridley sea turtles, classified as vulnerable, especially susceptible to mortality from contact with hydrocarbons.
 Veterinarians and biologists from the National Forest and Wildlife Service (SERFOR) worked to rescue and rehabilitate the affected animals.
 In addition, local fishermen reported the deaths of dolphins and other marine species, while images on social media showed the oil affecting critical areas such as turtle nesting areas and benthic ecosystems.
 The contamination also reached rocky areas where barnacles grow, referred to as an important species for maintaining the local ecosystem's balance.
 The District Municipality of Lobitos confirmed that crabs, octopuses and other species were also affected.

 Response

 Petroperú reported that it had controlled the situation and implemented clean-up protocols, but the mayor of Lobitos, Ricardo Bancayán, accused the company of minimizing the impact of the spill.
 In response, the Lobitos District Municipality, the Environmental Assessment and Oversight Agency (OEFA), the National Service of Natural Protected Areas by the State (SERNANP), and the Specialized Prosecutor's Office for Environmental Matters (INDECI) began investigations to determine responsibility.
 Representatives of the National Institute of Civil Defence (INDECI), local authorities, and other institutions visited Las Capullanas beach, where they confirmed the environmental and social impact.
 INDECI suggested that the municipality prepare an official registry of affected people to coordinate response actions, and a meeting was held at the Lobitos Municipality to identify the needs of the population and improve inter-institutional coordination.